cisagov/pshtt/gce-scripts/README.md

       - Click the appopriate number corresponding to your google project
       - If it complains that the API is not enabled, hit enabled and retry.
       - Do not set default zone or region
-      - at this point, your default project should be this google project.
+      - At this point, your default project should be this google project.
         You can switch to any of your previous projects by running `gcloud config set project PROJECTNAME`